Why have policies?

 We offer several bus depots from convenient points, typically in Nassau, Westchester, and Bergen Counties.
+In addition, we offer bus service from Maryland and a chaperoned flight from Florida.
 The bus ride truly is the first session of any Camp Echo summer—it’s here where old friends reunite, new friends first meet, and counselors begin to introduce themselves.
-Each coach bus is equipped with a professional driver, air conditioning, and restrooms.
+Each coach bus is equipped with air conditioning and restrooms.

 How do camper bags get to camp?

 Great question!
 Our friends at Camp Trucking provide door to door luggage service from your home, right to camp and from camp to your home!
 You can learn more about Camp Trucking by visiting the resources page on our website.